List of proverbial phrases

 Below is an alphabetical list of widely used and repeated proverbial phrases.
-Whenever known, the origin of the phrase or proverb is noted.
+If known, their origins are noted.

-A proverbial phrase or a proverbial expression is a type of conventional saying similar to proverbs and transmitted by oral tradition.
+A proverbial phrase or expression is a type of conventional saying similar to a proverb and transmitted by oral tradition.
 The difference is that a proverb is a fixed expression, while a proverbial phrase permits alterations to fit the grammar of the context.

 In 1768, John Ray defined a proverbial phrase as: